 The Seconds won our first women’s title, the Twenty20 in 2015/16, and backed that up by claiming the one-day and Twenty20 double in 2016/17.
 After a couple of near misses, the women won their inaugural First XI premiership in the 2018/19 Premier one-day competition in just the seventh season of their existence.
 The same year, the club won the first Club Championship awarded in women’s Premier cricket.

 In April 2013, all-rounder Brenton McDonald became just the second MCC cricketer, after Warren Ayres, to win the Jack Ryder medal as the Premier Cricket competition's best player.

 In the 2016/17 season, Hayley Jensen’s all-round skills saw her became the first MCC player to take out the highest women’s cricket indiividual honours, the Una Paisley medal.
 Hayley’s success was emulated just two seasons later in 2018/19 when Amy Yates’ outstanding season (680 runs and 35 wickets) saw her crowned as the Una Paisley medallist.

 Playing venuesWhile the MCC home ground is the MCG, very few Premier Cricket games are played there owing to the heavy national and interstate program.

 The MCC men’s First and Second XI and women’s Firsts play their home matches at the picturesque Albert Ground, the club's 'home base' for more than a century.

-The club's men’s Third and Fourth XI and women’s Seconds are playing at Beaumaris Secondary College.
+The club's men’s Third and Fourth XI and women’s Seconds are playing at the outstanding Beaumaris Secondary College playing fields.